-If due to personal circumstances outlined in the education and exam regulation, the propaedeutic certificate cannot be attained in the first year, deferment of the binding study recommendation may be granted depending on the circumstances in question and the results of the integral assessment.
-The study recommendation will be postponed until the first semester of the second year, till the end of the second year or may require the student to repeat the entire first year.
+If you do not pass the propaedeutic certificate in the first year due to personal circumstances, which are mentioned in the teaching and examination regulations, you may be given a postponement of the study advice, depending on these circumstances and the results of the integral assessment.
+The recommendation may then be suspended until the first semester of the second year, until the end of the second year or may consist of doing the first year all over again.

-During one of the subsequent term review meetings, in accordance with the granted deferment, the attained results and development will be assessed again.
-If the propaedeutic components are positively assessed, the propaedeutic exam has been successfully completed and the student will receive his/her propaedeutic certificate.
+During one of the subsequent semester assessment(s), in accordance with the deferral granted, your results and development achieved will be reassessed.
+If there is a positive assessment with regard to the propaedeutic components, the propaedeutic exam will have been passed and you will be awarded the propaedeutic certificate.

-Before a negative binding study recommendation is issued, a student receives a written caution from the faculty directorate no later than 1 February of the ongoing academic year.
-If due to significant deterioration of the study results there is cause for issuing a written caution only after 1 February, this will be delivered no later than 8 weeks prior to the final assessment so that there is still time for improvement.
+Prior to the negative binding study advice, you will be warned in writing by or on behalf of the faculty board no later than 1 February of the current academic year that this might happen.
+If, due to significant deterioration of your study results, there is no reason to issue a written warning until after 1 February, it will be issued no later than 8 weeks prior to the final assessment, so that improvement is still possible.